-Home to less than 300 people in-town, Genoa offers visitors a quaint town with historical charm.
-You can spend the day shopping at Genoa Square, where you’ll find unique gifts, old-fashioned candy and freshly ground coffee, or have a picnic at Mormon Station State Historic Park.
-On a warm day, you can grab a cool drink at the Genoa Bar,, Nevada’s oldest saloon.
+Home to less than 300 people, the town of Genoa is a quaint community with historical charm.
+Spend the day shopping at Genoa Square, where you’ll find unique gifts, old-fashioned candy and freshly ground coffee; or have a picnic at Mormon Station State Historic Park.
+On a warm day, grab a cool drink at the Genoa Bar,, Nevada’s oldest saloon.
 After a round of golf at Genoa Lakes Golf Club, relax with a massage at 1862 David Walleys Hot Springs Resort and Spa.
-Be sure to visit Genoa’s historic buildings—Genoa Town Hall, Genoa Community Church and Genoa Courthouse Museum.
+Be sure to visit Genoa’s historical buildings—Genoa Town Hall, Genoa Community Church and Genoa Courthouse Museum.
 The Genoa House Inn and the Wild Rose Inn, both bed-and-breakfasts, are decorated with Victorian elegance.

 If you are visiting Genoa in September, make plans to attend the annual Candy Dance.
 The event began in 1919 to raise money for streetlights by passing out candy at a dance and continued to pay the electric bills.
 In 1970 a small crafts fair was added, and now the Candy Dance Arts and Crafts Fair draws large crowds, closing down the streets for an entire weekend.